ethereum/web3.py/docs/filters.rst

     method when this filter was created.

+.. warning:: Asynchrony Deprecation: Native asynchronous filtering is deprecated
+    in favor a simpler synchronous implementation.
+This deprecation includes the following attributes: `callbacks`, `running`, and `stopped`.
+It will be removed in version 4.

 .. py:attribute:: Filter.callbacks

     A list of callbacks that this filter will call with new entries.